mosn/layotto/docs/en/development/component_ref/component_ref.md

 You can refer to the configuration file: `configs/config_ref_example.json`, configure the components to be used in the component configuration, and then inject them into the component when the component is initialized.

 ### How to use
+If we want to develop a helloword component, it needs to read the secret key from the secret store (for example, to obtain the key to connect to the database) and read the configuration from the config store (for example, to read the IP address of the database to connect to the database) when it starts, then how should we develop the helloword component?

 Take the `helloword` component as an example.
 First, the `helloword` component needs to implement the `SetConfigStore` and `SetSecretStore` interfaces.
 The interface implementation is the user's own logic, for example:

 ```go